-Small scale tourism - There may be opportunities for small-scale camping/glamping around Kinlochard.
-A potential site is identified to the south of Loch Ard (see map) but other locations may be suitable.
+Small scale tourism - There may be opportunities for small-scale camping/glamping around Kinlochard.-.
+These opportunities are for light touch camping pitches to be provided, with off-grid toilet facilities to the south and east of Loch Ard within the forest A potential site is identified to the south of Loch Ard (see map) but other locations may be suitable.